 To access a selection of the best boots for kids with sensory issues I suggest that you go to the link below:

 Do not hesitate to contact me directly if you are having trouble finding a particular shoe style for your child with sensory issues:

 Once you order a pair of shoes for your child, try them on with the right type of socks and have your child walk and run around the house.

 The first step before your child even tries on the shoes is to make sure that your child is wearing the correct type of socks since they will affect the way the shoes feel.

 What are the Best Socks for Kids with Sensory Issues?

 I have found that seamless socks are a must for your child with sensory issues.
 It is important to choose a fabric that feels soft to your kid’s feet and that doesn’t constrict toe movement.
 I have put together a selection of the best seamless socks for children with sensory issues:

 In case you followed all these steps and your kid is still having a hard time putting on the shoes, try warming up his feet by massaging them before putting the shoes or socks on.
 This will help desensitize the feet and will make him less sensitive to the touch.

 Kids with sensory issues have special needs that must be taken care of.
-I have not only given you a set of guidelines to follow when shopping for shoes for your kid with sensory issues, I have also explained the importance of wearing the right type of socks!
+I have not only given you a set of guidelines to follow when shopping for shoes for your kid with sensory issues, but I have also explained to you the importance of wearing the right type of socks!

-“I love these shoes!!!!!
+“These are the worst shoes and socks in the world” to… “I love these shoes!
 They are the best shoes in the whole wide world!”